shawnrhoads/gu-psyc-347/docs/module-00-06_Contributing.md

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, pregnancy status, veteran status, political affiliation, marital status, body size, age, race, national origin, ethnic origin, nationality, immigration status, language, religion or lack thereof, or other identity marker.
 This includes anti-Indigenous/Nativeness and anti-Blackness.
 - Unwelcome comments regarding a person's lifestyle choices and practices, including those related to food, health, parenting, relationships, drugs, and employment.
-- Deliberate misgendering, using inappropriate pronouns, or use of "dead" or rejected names.
+- Deliberate misgendering, using inappropriate pronouns, or use of rejected names.
-- Gratuitous or off-topic sexual images or behaviour in spaces where they're not appropriate.
+- Gratuitous or off-topic sexual images or behavior in spaces where they're not appropriate.
-- Physical contact and simulated physical contact (eg, textual descriptions like "hug" or "backrub") without consent or after a request to stop.
+- Physical contact and simulated physical contact without consent or after a request to stop.
 - Threats of violence.
 - Incitement of violence towards any individual or group, including encouraging a person to commit suicide or to engage in self-harm.
 - Deliberate intimidation.